JTCyberTech/Cybersecurity-Home-Labs/Guided-Labs/Ethical Hacking/Pavel Hrabec/Azure Sentinel SIEM Project/Key-Takeaway.md

 - Learned brave browser can open a private window with Tor.

 - Learned how to investigate multiple incidents at the same time.

+- Learned how Microsoft Sentinel | Incidents works.

+- Learned what does the abuseipdb website do.